-For a small country as we are, there are over 31 electoral divisions.
-Among these divisions, some are old districts with long history whereas some are newer towns built on modern town planning designs.
-We bring a series of Neighbourhood Round-up articles to showcase each town for its charm and attractiveness as a place to work, live and play.
+For a small country like Singapore, we have 24 towns and 3 estates.
+Among these towns, some have a long history, whereas some newer ones are built upon modern town planning designs.
+We bring a series of Neighbourhood Round-up articles to showcase each town’s charm and attractiveness as a place to work, live, and play.

 In this article, we will highlight Tanjong Pagar.
 Most may know it as a place they go to for work.
 However, how does it rate as a place to live or play?

 According to the Malay Annals (Sejarah Melayu), it accounts for a tale known as the Singapura Di-Langgar Todak.
 The story narrates that the villagers along the coast of Singapore were being attacked by shoals of swordfish.
 On the advice of a particularly astute boy, the Sri Maharajah (King) built a barricade of banana stems along the coast, which successfully trapped the attacking fish by their snouts as they leapt from the waters.
 Hence, it was speculated that the “Pagar” or “stakes” in the toponym “Tanjong Pagar” came about due to the barricade of banana stems.

 However, if we were to look at Coleman’s 1836 map, it shows a small fishing village near the promontory named “Tanjong Passar” and it was also located at the end of the “Tanjong Passar Road”.
 This expunged road led to South Bridge Road where the Chinese and Indian population were, which is now known as Chinatown.
 It is further speculated that the Tanjong Passar fishing village could have been a wet market where people got their fish.
 As a result, the name “Passar,” or market, was given.

 However, by the time the village was redrawn in Turnbull’s 1844 map, it was renamed as Tanjong Pagar and showed the village had expanded eastwards into a larger settlement area named as “Tanjong Pagar Village”.